Our Mission

 Colin Walters

 Colin Walters, is a seasoned executive with extensive experience in operational leadership, sales strategy, and financial management.
 Currently serving as the Chief Financial Officer at Ronald McDonald House Charities in Chicago, IL, he partners with the executive team and Board of Directors to ensure the organization meets its mission objectives.
 Colin has a proven track record of transforming underperforming sites into profitable entities at companies like Intertek and Pace Analytical.
 Additionally, Colin has successfully integrated acquisitions, optimized service delivery, and launched new business lines throughout global settings.
 His career also includes teaching as an adjunct instructor at Lake Forest Graduate School of Management.
-Colin lives in Barrington, IL, with his wife and their three children.
+Colin lives in Barrington, IL, with his wife and their children.

 Janet Iacobuzio